openstack/kolla-ansible/doc/quickstart.rst

 implementation from older versions won't match the Ansible playbooks in a new version.
 If running multinode from a registry, each node's Docker image cache must be refreshed with the latest images before a new deployment can occur.
-To refresh the docker cache from the local Docker registry:
+To refresh the Docker cache from the local Docker registry:

 ::